 - Port Arthur Refinery (owned by Valero)

-Common Causes of Plant & Refinery Explosions
+Common Causes of Texas Plant Accidents & Refinery Explosions

 As Texas plant accident lawyers, we've spent our careers investigating the worst examples of industrial negligence in U.S. history.
 Every time we investigate a new refinery explosion, we see the same old pattern over and over: neglected equipment, tuned-out executives, untrained workers, and poor emergency preparation.
-The only way to force companies to break their destructive pattern is to hire a plant injury attorney.
+The only way to force companies to break their destructive pattern is to hire a plant accident attorney.

 Arnold & Itkin has helped our clients win billions of dollars to rebuild their lives after serious injuries, including:

 - $97 Million – Our Texas plant burn lawyers negotiated a massive settlement for a group of refinery workers who survived a fire at their work site.
 The settlement helped them get the extensive medical care they needed.